Celebrity chef Pete Evans sparks fury for 'dangerous' selfie with anti-vaccination voice

 Evans, a judge on Channel 7 reality series My Kitchen Rules, took to Instagram at the weekend to share a selfie with Robert F Kennedy Jr, praising his "important work".

-Mr Kennedy, the nephew of US President John F Kennedy, and the son of his fellow politician brother Robert F Kennedy, is one of the most prominent figures in the anti-vaxxer movement in America.
+Kennedy, the nephew of late US President John F Kennedy, and the son of the late Robert F Kennedy, is one of the most prominent figures in the anti-vaxxer movement in America.

 His activities are repeatedly attacked by doctors and scientists, as well as members of his own famous family.